A Sensible Definition For SEO

 It is not an overstatement to say that the key to a successful SEO implementation is rooted in thorough market research.
 In turn, this is enhanced by a systematic understanding of the search engine ranking factors.
 When put in the context of the website’s business strategy, the insights on these aspects will guide the wider onsite and offsite optimisation efforts as well as the setup and maintenance of appropriate tracking, reporting and constant refinement of the SEO strategy.

 The effectiveness of SEO can be tracked through the use of SEO metrics.
-Although most SEO key performance indicators (KPIs) are based on primary SEO metrics, it is the increasingly relevant context adopted by secondary and tertiary metrics that allows a perspective on SEO effectiveness that can be linked back to business verticals, objectives and optimisation efforts.
+To make use of SEO key performance indicators (KPIs) that can be linked back to business verticals, objectives and optimisation efforts we should distinguish between Primary, Secondary and Tertiary SEO Metrics.

 One instance of primary metrics is any of the Keyword Metrics including Keyword Search Volume, Keyword Difficulty, Organic Traffic Potential*, and Paid Advertising Cost per Click.
 Another instance of primary metrics could be considered any of the Web Analytics metrics, including the Acquisition Metrics, Engagement Metrics as well as Conversion Metrics.